Living Walls: Tuesday 19th May to Saturday 13th June, 2026

 Irene Silvino is an illustrator and surface pattern designer based in London.
 She was born and grew up in Livorno, Tuscany, Italy.
 She is the founder of Editartz (https://editartz.com), an online creative community of illustrators from around the world.
 Website: https://irenesilvino.com/.
 Insta: @irenesilvinodesign.
 Facebook: https://www.facebook.com/irenesilvinodesign

-• Submit a photograph of your work by Earth Day 2025, Tuesday the 22nd of April to shirley@whatnext.earth.
+- Submit a photograph of your work by Monday 4th May to shirley@whatnext.earth.

-• Deliver your selected piece to the Museum or Library by Sunday the 18th of May.
+- Deliver your selected piece to the Museum between 10:00am and 11:00am on Monday the 18th of May, or in advance by arrangement.

 Dates of Exhibition: 19th of May to the 13th of June.